 - A. Contractor shall admit clients who meet criteria for the Program and are referred by the County or community resources. - B. Referral Packet.
 Contractor shall receive a referral packet for each client referred and treated.
-Any items that are available in the in the Behavioral Wellness Medical Record system shall be shredded by Contractor upon opening the client to the program.
-The referral packet shall include:

-- i.
-A client face sheet listing all of the programs that the client has been admitted to over time, and is currently admitted to, including hospitalizations. - ii.
-A copy of the most recent comprehensive assessment or assessment update. - iii.
-A copy of an updated Client Service Plan with the Contractor added as a provider of service. - iv.
+Any items that are available in the Behavioral Wellness Medical Record system shall be shredded by Contractor upon opening the client to the program.
+The referral packet shall include: - 1.
+A client face sheet listing all of the programs that the client has been admitted to over time and is currently admitted to, including hospitalizations. - 2.
+A copy of the most recent comprehensive assessment or assessment update. - 3.
+A copy of an updated Client Service Plan with the Contractor added as a provider of service. - 4.
 A copy of the most recent medication record and health questionnaire. - 7.
 DISCHARGE CRITERIA.
-The appropriateness for client discharge or transfer to less intensive services shall be determined on a case by case basis.
-This section shall not be construed to supersede the scope, frequency and duration of services.
+The appropriateness for client discharge or transfer to less intensive services shall be determined on a case-by-case basis.
+This section shall not be construed to supersede the scope, frequency, and duration of services.
 Criteria for discharge or transfer to less intensive services include: - A. Treatment goals have been sufficiently met; - B. The determination that the treatment goals have not been met as determined by the treatment team.
-The client and family shall be provided with referrals to more appropriate treatment; - C. The determination that significant progress has been made, even if not all goals have been met, such that the client and family no longer require the specialized level of services provided by the Program; - D. The client or family requests to terminate services; or - E. Client and family relocating out of the Program's service area. - 8.
+The client and family shall be provided with referrals to more appropriate treatment; - C. The determination that significant progress has been made, even if not all goals have been met, such that the client and family no longer require the specialized level of services provided by the Program; - D. The client or family requests to terminate services; or - E. Relocation of client and family out of the Program's service area. - 8.
 STAFFING REQUIREMENTS.
-Contractor shall adhere to the Program staffing requirements outlined below, unless otherwise approved by Behavioral Wellness in writing. - A. The Program shall include qualified bilingual and bicultural clinicians and staff able to meet the diverse needs represented in the local community.
+Contractor shall adhere to the Program staffing requirements outlined below, unless otherwise approved by Behavioral Wellness in writing.
+Amendments to these requirements do not require a formal amendment to this Agreement, but shall be agreed to in writing by the Designated Representatives or Designees. - A. The Program shall include qualified bilingual and bicultural clinicians and staff able to meet the diverse needs represented in the local community.
 Forty percent (40%) of staff hired to work in the Program shall be bilingual and bicultural, per MHSA requirements.
-As needed, the Program shall have access to qualified translators and translator services, experienced in behavioral healthcare, appropriate to the needs of the clients served. - B. Contractor shall employ staff as described below, or as otherwise approved in writing by Behavioral Wellness:

-i.
-2.7 FTE Home Visitors who shall be Qualified Mental Health Workers (QMHW) to provide perinatal support and PCIT.
+As needed, the Program shall have access to qualified translators and translator services experienced in behavioral healthcare and appropriate to the needs of the clients served. - B. Contractor shall employ staff as described below or as otherwise approved in writing by Behavioral Wellness: - 1.
+4.5 FTE Child and Family Specialists or Therapist who shall be Qualified Mental Health Workers (QMHW) or licensed/ waivered/registered mental health professionals as described in Title 9, CCR 1810.223 and 1810.254; to provide perinatal support and PCIT the Lead Therapist or Manager may be responsible to provide some direct service to clients.
 QMHWs are individuals who hold a college degree in a field related to mental health, including child development, child psychology, counseling and guidance, counseling psychology, early childhood education, human services, social psychology, social science, social welfare, social work, sociology, or another discipline determined by the Mental Health Plan Director or designee to have mental health application: